What are the most important task management skills for managers and how to improve?

 1. Set realistic deadlines

-Most of the time managers are not able to set realistic deadlines for the tasks because of the planning fallacy.
-Be aware of this fact and set realistic deadlines.
+Managers often struggle to set realistic deadlines because of the planning fallacy.
 The best way to do this is to involve the team members in calculating the estimated time for tasks, use data from similar projects in the past, and exercise expert judgment.

 2. Use time management techniques